davidc5013/github-notes-1/README.md

 # github-notes
-where l gonna take note
+Where I gonna take notes about git and github.
+David was here